jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch CloudWatch Metrics.md

 # API Definition <a name="definition"></a>
  - `GetCloudWatchMetrics` is a method that retrieves CloudWatch metrics data for a specified resource.
-It takes in a dictionary of parameters, which includes information such as the resource ID, the CloudWatch metric data query, and the CloudWatch client configuration
+It takes in a dictionary of parameters, which includes information such as the resource ID, the CloudWatch metric data query, and the CloudWatch client configuration.

  - `GetResourceIDFromDataModel` method is used to get the AWS resource ID from NetBrain data model.
 This resource ID is then used to construct the CloudWatch metric query, which is passed-in as a parameter to `NBAWSAPILibrary.GetCloudWatchMetrics` method to retrieve the metric data.